-After she’s put on trial for a crime she didn’t commit; she walks away from her Jedi training in order to find a different calling.
+After she’s put on trial for a crime she didn’t commit, she walks away from her Jedi training in order to find a different calling.
 Still a hero at heart, the Togruta warrior becomes a protector of the weak, intervening in places where the Empire’s muscle goes unchallenged.

 Between her double lightsaber and robes, she’s easily misconstrued as a Jedi, and her interests often align against whatever baddie’s around.
-But her choices are bound by no creed, leaving her open to assist Sabine Wren, or give a helping hand translating Grogu in The Mandalorian.
+But her choices are bound by no creed, leaving her open to assist Sabine Wren or give a helping hand translating Grogu in The Mandalorian.
 Not all who wander are lost, and Ahsoka Tano is guided only by her own footsteps.

 A First Order deserter who goes on to wield a lightsaber against Kylo Ren, sneak behind enemy lines to sabotage their technology, and stand on the frontlines in the last stand against Emperor Palpatine.
 Finn has quite the journey in the sequel trilogy, a Resistance fighter who knows exactly the level of despicable villainy they’re up against.

 Kidnapped as a child and grown to serve the revived Empire without question or hesitation, Finn’s story is one of the most thematically resonant.
-Those stormtrooper masks hold real people behind them, many of whom were stripped from families by these disgusting authoritarians.
-Finn is the rare trooper that manages to step away, and rarer still, the one who gets to stick it to his commanding officer in service of something greater.
+Those stormtrooper masks hold real people behind them, many of whom were stripped from their families by these disgusting authoritarians.
+Finn is the rare trooper who manages to step away, and rarer still, the one who gets to stick it to his commanding officer in service of something greater.
 Powerful.

 It is the greatest pity this franchise never got a proper Princess Leia movie while Carrie Fisher was alive.
-The rambunctious, Hutt-killing leader isn’t shy of speaking her mind or taking action, both of which prove crucial to maximising the Rebellion and keeping its spark alive.
+The rambunctious, Hutt-killing leader isn’t shy of speaking her mind or taking action, both of which prove crucial to maximizing the Rebellion and keeping its spark alive.

 She’s the unsung hero of the galaxy.
-While Luke gets to fight Vader and Han Solo gets all the attention, she’s putting in the work, organising espionage missions, gathering information, being a general thorn in the side of her enemies.
+While Luke gets to fight Vader and Han Solo gets all the attention, she’s putting in the work, organizing espionage missions, gathering information, and being a general thorn in the side of her enemies.
 Her presence in The Force Awakens as General Leia perfectly underlines her warm, calming nature.
 Star Wars was extremely lucky to have Fisher’s depiction of her.

 Darth Vader’s walk through the smoke in the opening siege of A New Hope is an all-time cinematic entrance.
 Terrifying, menacing, foreboding, ominous, you can use a dozen descriptors and still not capture the kind of fear the Sith Lord commands.
-He can choke people without touching them, and doesn’t care for anyone not on his wavelength – oh dear!
+He can choke people without touching them and doesn’t care for anyone not on his wavelength – oh dear!